 |

-THIS month sees the 421st anniversary of the great Fire of
+DECEMBER sees the anniversary of the great Fire of

-Nantwich – an event that brought help from Royalty in restoring the town.
+Nantwich – a disaster that brought help from Royalty in restoring the town.

 On